0xF3rs3h3n/HTB-Machines-WriteUp/README.md

 # WriteUp

 ## Caution
-Please do not abuse these technics.
-These are only for education on Hack The Box.
+Do not abuse these techniques.
+These are for educational purposes only for the capture the flag.